 - Leaning with cracked or buckling soil or exposed roots on the opposite side

 - Multiple V-shaped trunks vs. U-shaped.
 V-shaped are prone to splitting

-- Signs of illness: lack of foliage, fungus and/or carpenter ants at the base of the tree, hollow pockets, cavities or decay
+- Signs of illness: Lack of foliage, fungus, or carpenter ants at the base of the tree, hollow pockets, cavities, or decay

-If you’re not sure, it's best to consult a certified arborist in Virginia.
-These specialists are skilled tree care professionals.
-We recommend avoiding drive-by solicitations that may not have proper training.
-If a tree's beyond help or dead, it needs to be removed asap and that is usually better left to the pros as well.
+If you're not sure about your tree's health, it's best to consult a certified arborist in Virginia.
+These specialists are skilled tree-care professionals.
+We recommend avoiding drive-by solicitations that may not have proper training and certification.
+If a tree in your yard is beyond help or looks dead, it should be removed as soon as possible.
+It may or may not be safe to remove your tree yourself.
+This is a job that is usually better left to an insured and licensed professional tree removal service.

 That's it!
-Regular maintenance is the best way to protect your home and property from peak hurricane season and winter in Virginia.
-Take the worry out by making those trees less of a threat.
-If one does happen to fall or cause damage to property from severe weather, not to worry.
-Your home policy covers a well-maintained tree.
-Call your independent agent or give us a call to file a claim.
-We'll help get things back to normal.
+Regular maintenance is the best way to protect your home and property from Virginia's peak hurricane season and winter.
+Take the worry out by checking for signs your tree may fall.
+If your tree or your neighbor's tree does cause damage to property, not to worry.
+Your home policy covers property damage from a well-maintained tree.
+Call your independent agent or give us a call if you have a severe weather-related claim.
+We'll help you get things back to normal.